The voters aren’t happy.

 The internet has had a dramatic effect on public expectations concerning access to information.

-First generation FOI laws are based on a process of lodging of an application, a delay while the application is considered, and a decision to grant access to all or some requested information often on condition of payment of a fee.
+That being said, first generation FOI laws are based on a process of lodging of an application, a delay while the application is considered, and a decision to grant access to all or some requested information often on condition of payment of a fee.

 For those who consult Dr. Google many times a day, this must seem arcane.
 In some Australian jurisdictions, for example New South Wales and South Australia, FOI applications are still only accepted if received by post or delivered at the relevant agency in person by the applicant, accompanied by a cheque or money order.